Abstraction Health

 Statins (context, not a supplement)

-Statins inhibit the mevalonate pathway, which reduces endogenous CoQ10 synthesis; co-supplementation is widely used to address statin-associated myalgia and mitochondrial energy deficits
+Statins deplete endogenous CoQ10 synthesis; CoQ10 supplementation is frequently used to offset statin-associated myalgia and mitochondrial dysfunction.

 Alpha-lipoic acid